 The OE FIXIE is a great hand grinder for coffee lovers who like to travel light and pretty much stick to the same grind size most of the time.
 The grind adjustment system is not exactly straight forward and takes some fiddling and getting used to.
 For fine to medium grinds the FIXIE performs very well, but going coarser you will notice minor inconsistencies in the particle sizes.
 The grind speed improves as you break in the burrs, but starts off at about one minute for 30 grams of medium ground coffee.
 This handheld coffee grinder comes with a bag that has a little practical pocket for the handle and a box for the disks and shims.

 Last But Not Least… One For The Vintage Lover

 Kalita Coffee Mill KH-3 Retro one

 Last but not least I wanted to include the Kalita coffee Mill KH-3 in this list to introduce you to an entirely different style of hand coffee grinder.
 Most of the manual grinders look pretty sleek and modern these days, but the Kalita KH-3 brings an old fashioned feel to the table that reminds me of my grandmother’s coffee mill.
 It’s a unique grinder in that most vintage coffee grinders are bulky and quadrangular, whereas this model is round, which makes it much nicer to hold firmly while grinding.
-You do need a bit of patience when using this grinder, so if you’re into the slow coffee movement it will fit right in with the concept.
+I can see why it is so popular in Japan!
+You do need a bit of patience when using this grinder, so if you’re into the slow coffee movement it will fit right in with that concept.